GlenMerlin/PHPSessionsTutorial/README.md

 ```
 This should produce a new site that has the name of the person at the top along with a form the user can fill out.
 The form contains a number selector and then uses a GET request to send the information to our add_task.php file.
 The add_task.php file goes through and adds the new amount to the tasks session variable.

-Lets add some code to our index.php to make it display a message and make this useful.
+Let's add some code to our index.php to make it display a message and make this useful:

 ```php
 <p>Welcome